Women’s History Month: Find Inspiration from the Nursing Greats

 March is Women’s History Month, a time to remember and celebrate the many influential women in history.
 That includes women who have made important contributions to the profession of nursing and also to healthcare in general.

 “We need to hear more about women leaders and their accomplishments.
 Nursing is an essential profession in the healthcare system and a female-dominated profession,” said Céline Gélinas, PhD, RN, a nurse innovator who developed the Critical-Care Pain Observation Tool (CPOT) and is considered a leader in the field of pain assessment and pain management.
-“As nurses, we have the unique expertise to provide patient-centered care and to make the difference in the health of patients and their family.”
+“As nurses, we have the unique expertise to provide patient-centered care and to make a difference in the health of patients and their family.”

 You may be familiar with some of the early nursing greats, the women who made significant contributions to the field of nursing and established themselves as noteworthy historical figures.
 Florence Nightingale, of course, would top the list of women whose stories we should all know.
 Others include: